-Students must declare an intention to matriculate into a degree, certificate, or certification program once four courses have been completed.
-An application for matriculation must be filed with the Admissions Office at that time.
-If accepted as a matriculating student, credits earned as a non-matriculating student will be evaluated toward the degree, certificate, or certification program.
+Students may take a maximum of four (4) courses as a Guest Student.
+Guest Students must declare an intention to matriculate into a degree, certificate, or certification program once four courses have been completed.
+An application for program matriculation must be filed with the Admissions Office at that time.
+If accepted as a matriculating student, credits earned as a Guest Student will be evaluated toward the degree, certificate, or certification program.
 Students should be aware that credits taken prior to matriculation may not be applicable to current program requirements.